Do you want to discover all the best secrets for enjoying the nightlife of Cartagena, Colombia?

 1. El Centro

 El Centro is part of Cartagena’s old historic center.
-It’s in the northeast part of the city, right on the waterfront.
+It’s in the northwest part of the city, right on the waterfront.

 The area is where you can find the most expensive bars and clubs in Cartagena.
 Head to El Centro if you want to book a place at a classy restaurant or try high-end drinks in a nice bar.
 However, the Clock Tower area is less vibe-friendly as many prostitutes hang out there.